MarcEscandell/ALPypeRL/docs/CartPoleV0.rst

 Inherit ``BasicAnyLogicEnv``
 ============================

-In order for the **rllib** configuration to accept your environment, you must wrap it around the ``BaseAnyLogicEnv`` (in python terms, it requires you to **inherit** this class).
+In order for the **rllib** configuration to accept your environment, you must wrap it around the ``BaseAnyLogicEnv`` (in object oriented terms, it requires you to **inherit** this class).
 This environment contains all the required functions that *rllib* is expecting.
 At the same time, it will handle the connections directly with your AnyLogic model.

 Going back to the *CartPole-v0* example, your *python script* for training shoul look like: